April 29, 2024

-Once you have these freelancer faqs answered, check out my freelance writing tips.
+Once you have these freelancing faqs answered, get more freelance writing tips.

 Nope.
 I wake up and change into workout clothes or shower and change into workout clothes in anticipation of possibly working out.
 Depending on what I have planned for the day, I’ll put on jeans or pants with a waistband.
 I find it helps me get into “work mode” to have a morning routine that sets me up for a productive day.
 (Psst: Making sure your jeans still fit is crucial when you don’t want to gain weight working at home.)